coopy/mailchimp-signup/readme.txt

 If you're a premium user, please use the email address inside the plugin for support as that will guarantee a faster response time.

-Please take a look at the [MailChimp for WordPress knowledge base](https://mc4wp.com/kb/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=description) as well.
+Please take a look at the [MailChimp for WordPress Custom knowledge base](https://mc4wp.com/kb/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=description) as well.

 #### Add-on plugins

-There are several [add-on plugins for MailChimp for WordPress](https://mc4wp.com/add-ons/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=description), which help you get even more out of your site.
+There are several [add-on plugins for MailChimp for WordPress Custom](https://mc4wp.com/add-ons/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=description), which help you get even more out of your site.

 #### Translations

 The plugin is translated using Transifex.
-If you want to help out, please head over to the [translation project on Transifex](https://www.transifex.com/projects/p/mailchimp-for-wordpress/).
+If you want to help out, please head over to the [translation project on Transifex](https://www.transifex.com/projects/p/mailchimp-for-wordpress-custom/).

 #### Development

-MailChimp for WordPress is being developed on GitHub.
-If you want to collaborate, please look at [ibericode/mailchimp-for-wordpress](https://github.com/ibericode/mailchimp-for-wordpress).
+MailChimp for WordPress Custom is being developed on GitHub.
+If you want to collaborate, please look at [ibericode/mailchimp-for-wordpress-custom](https://github.com/ibericode/mailchimp-for-wordpress-custom).

 == Screenshots ==